faberNovel/heart/README.md

 # Design

-_Heart_ has been designed to be as light as possible, which explains its modular structure: you only install what you need.
+_Heart_ has been designed to be as light as possible, which explains its modular approach: you only install what you need.

 ## Modules types